Ulster Protestants: Present day

 The vast majority of Ulster Protestants live in Northern Ireland, which is part of the United Kingdom.
 Most tend to support the Union with Great Britain, and are referred to as unionists.
 Unionism is an ideology that (in Ulster) has been divided by some into two camps; Ulster British, who are attached to the United Kingdom and identify primarily as British; and Ulster loyalists, whose politics are primarily ethnic, prioritising their Ulster Protestantism above their British identity.
 The Loyal Orders, which include the Orange Order, Royal Black Institution and Apprentice Boys of Derry, are exclusively Protestant fraternal organisations which originated in Ulster and still have most of their membership there.

-About 30% of Ulster Protestants live in the three counties of Ulster now in the Republic of Ireland, Cavan, Monaghan, and Donegal, where they make up around a fifth of the Republic's Protestant population.
+At the time of the partition of Ireland, about 70,000 Ulster Protestants lived in the three counties of Ulster that are now in the Republic of Ireland, Cavan, Monaghan and Donegal, although their numbers have significantly declined in the intervening century.
+They now make up around a fifth of the Republic's Protestant population.
 Unlike Protestants in the rest of the Republic, some retain a strong sense of Britishness, and a small number have difficulty identifying with the independent Irish state.
-Ulster Protestants also share common religious, political and social ties with some protestants in counties that border Ulster, particularly County Leitrim that hosts a number of Orange Halls.
-James Kilfedder, Ulster Unionist MP, and Gordon Wilson were both Leitrim Protestants.
+Ulster Protestants also share common religious, political and social ties with some Protestants in counties that border Ulster, particularly County Leitrim that hosts a number of Orange Halls.
+Sir Jim Kilfedder, Ulster Unionist MP, and Gordon Wilson were both Leitrim Protestants.

 Ulster Protestants are also found in diaspora communities, particularly in Scotland, England, and in some other areas of Ireland such as Dublin.

 Most Ulster Protestants speak Ulster English, and some on the north-east coast and in East Donegal speak with the Ulster Scots dialects.
 A very small number have also learned the Irish language as a second language.